peter-kozarec/io/README.md

 Before building and using the io library, make sure you have the following dependencies installed:

 - CMake (version 3.16 or higher)
-- Boost (version 1.75.0 or higher) with Boost.Asio support
+- Boost (version 1.75.0 or higher) with Boost.Asio and Boost.Beast support
 - A C++20-compliant compiler (such as GCC 10 or Clang 11)
+- OpenSSL

 ## Building